 In addition, Oak Creek is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Oak Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oak Creek does not have a public transit system used by locals to get to and from work.

-The citizens of Oak Creek are very well educated compared to the average community in the nation: 36.41% of adults in Oak Creek have a bachelor's degree or even advanced degree.
+The education level of Oak Creek citizens is very high relative to the national average among all cities (21.84%): 36.41% of adults in Oak Creek have a bachelor's degree or even advanced degree.

 The people who call Oak Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Creek residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Oak Creek include German, Irish, English, French, and Danish.